kelscahill/cahillscreative/wp-content/plugins/advanced-ads/readme.txt

 * schedule ads and set start time and expiration date
 * target ads by content and user groups
 * inject ads into posts and pages automatically without coding
-* sell ads on your website automatically with the [Selling Ads add-on](https://wpadvancedads.com/add-ons/selling-ads/)

 = ad types =

 choose between different ad types that enable you to:

-* insert ads content and banners from all ad and affiliate networks (e.g., Google AdSense, Amazon, BuySellAds, Google Ad Manager, DoubleClick (DFP), Ezoic, media.net, Booking.com, Tradedoubler, Awin, Getyourguide, The Moneytizer...)
+* insert ads and banners from all ad and affiliate networks (e.g., Google AdSense, Amazon, BuySellAds, Google Ad Manager (formerly Google DoubleClick for Publishers, DFP), Ezoic, media.net, Booking.com, Tradedoubler, Awin, Getyourguide, The Moneytizer, Infolinks...)
-* dedicated support for all types of Google AdSense ads, including text and diplay ads, native ads (In-article, In-feed, matched content), link units (standard and responsive), Auto ads, and Auto ads for AMP
+* dedicated support for all types of Google AdSense ads, including text and display ads, native ads (In-article, In-feed, matched content), Auto ads, and Auto ads for AMP
 * display images and image banners
 * create content-rich ads with the WordPress TinyMCE editor
-* create Amazon ads with the Rich Content ad type and the [Amazon Associates Link Builder](https://wordpress.org/plugins/amazon-associates-link-builder/) or insert contextual Amazon Native Shopping Ads
+* insert contextual Amazon Native Shopping Ads
 * inject HTML, CSS, Javascript or PHP code
 * use shortcodes within ads (to also deliver advertisements from another ad plugin like Ad Inserter, AdRotate, Quick AdSense, WP Bannerize, or the Google AdSense Plugin WP QUADS)

 = display ads for WP =

+* auto-inject ads via placements
 * use functions to display ads in template files
-* use shortcodes to place them manually in post content
+* use shortcodes to place ads manually in post content
 * show ads in the sidebar and in widgets
 * disable all ads on specific pages
 * display multiple ads (ad blocks)